3F/DllExport/Readme.md

 ### How does it work

-Current features has been implemented through [ILDasm](https://github.com/3F/coreclr/tree/master/src/ildasm) & [ILAsm](https://github.com/3F/coreclr/tree/master/src/ilasm) that makes the all required steps via `.export` directive ([it's specific directive for ILAsm compiler only](https://github.com/3F/DllExport/issues/45#issuecomment-317802099)).
+Current features has been implemented through [ILDasm](https://github.com/3F/coreclr/tree/master/src/ildasm) & [ILAsm](https://github.com/3F/coreclr/tree/master/src/ilasm) that prepares the all required steps via `.export` directive ([it's specific directive for ILAsm compiler only](https://github.com/3F/DllExport/issues/45#issuecomment-317802099)).

 **What inside ? or how does work the .export directive ?**